NTTDATA-DACH/viewnode/README.md

   version     Plugin Version

 Flags:
-  -A, --all-namespaces         use all namespaces
-  -d, --debug                  run in debug mode (shows stack trace in case of errors) -h, --help                   help for kubectl-viewnode -n, --namespace string       namespace to use
-  -f, --node-filter string     show only nodes according to filter -p, --pod-filter string      show only pods according to filter -c, --show-containers        show containers in pod -t, --show-pod-start-times   show start times of pods
+  -A, --all-namespaces             use all namespaces -d, --debug                      run in debug mode (shows stack trace in case of errors) -h, --help                       help for kubectl-viewnode -n, --namespace string           namespace to use -f, --node-filter string         show only nodes according to filter -p, --pod-filter string          show only pods according to filter -c, --show-containers            show containers in pod -t, --show-pod-start-times       show start times of pods -r, --show-requests-and-limits   show requests and limits for containers' cpu and memory (requires -c flag)
       --show-running-only          show running pods only

 Use "kubectl-viewnode [command] --help" for more information about a command.
 ```